maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 ![Terminal output of succeeding ava test](/images/2017-02-05/succeeding-test.png)

 ### Adding functionality
-So our test succeeds and that's great, but our code doesn't do much.
+Our test succeeds and that's great, but our code doesn't do much.
 In fact, it does nothing at all, so let's change that.
 But first, we add a new test, off course.

 ```js
 test(`Should call Math.min().`, (t) => {